oplS16projects/FP1/README.md

 * highlights of code that you wrote, with explanation
 * output from your code demonstrating what it produced
 * at least one diagram or figure showing your work

+  The libarary that I tried was the slideshow/play libary.The reason I picked this libarary was because as soon as I saw it the idea of going from a simple text document to a slideshow came to mind.At the beggining I read the documentation on how to make simple slides and there were multiple ways of doing so, such as declaring slides one at a time or using an integer n to repeatedly make them.I chose to make one at a time in order to alter them individually and be able to see the changes.
+  The first slide I used "item" to create multiple list elements and see how the transitioning between items were.Within this same slide I created lines in between each element using "hline" and giving it a width and height.

 The narrative itself should be no longer than 350 words.
 Yes, you need at least one image (output, diagrams).
 Images must be embedded into this md file.
 We should not have to click a link to see it.
 This is github, handling files is awesome and easy!